Being able to break through the noise isn’t so far-fetched if you know where to focus.

 - Focusing on features.
 You’re passionate about your product.
 I get it.
 But the only thing your customer cares about is how it’s going to make their lives better.
 Shift your attention toward the benefits and the purpose, and don’t make the mistake of forgetting the reason why your product or service is even there to begin with.

 - Lack of differentiation.
-You want to stand out, not blend in with what others are saying and doing.
+You want to stand out, not have your marketing messaging blend in with what others are saying and doing.
 If you can’t quickly point out why your product is better and different from others, you will have a hard time breaking through, and any interest you acquire may be short lived as it will be quickly snatched by the competitor who can.

 - Multiple call to actions.
 Time is limited and attention spans are short.
 Pick a key thing you want your customers to see or do and stick to it.
 It will keep them focused and your message on target.